gregjhansell97/PyCrust/README.md

 obj.x = 9 #callback invoked, something happened
 obj.unsubscribe(id_)
 ```
-***

-## Compatability
+## Versions
 python >= 3.4.0

-***
+## Installation
+Clone repo for now.
+I still need to figure out how to get on PIP!

 ## History
+Wow can't believe you made it this far.
+Okay you history buffs here it goes.
+The
-Original idea was implemented (poorly) in a 7 hour hackathon
+original idea was implemented (poorly) in a 7 hour hackathon.
+The tie_py part is
-Provides call back solutions for field variables and functions that need to be monitored by other objects
+a relic of that hackathon.
+I couldn't think of a good name for the module and I
+was wearing a tie dye shirt...